NYPL-Simplified/Simplified-iOS/README.md

 # Building With Adobe DRM

-## Building the Application
+## Building the Application from Scratch

-01. Contact project lead and ensure you have access to all required submodules and other repos, including private ones.
+01. Contact project lead and ensure you have access to all the required private repos.
 02. Then simply run:
 ```bash
 git clone git@github.com:NYPL-Simplified/Simplified-iOS.git